hayes/pothos/docs/guide/writing-plugins.md

 2. [`field-options.ts`](`https://github.com/hayes/giraphql/blob/main/packages/core/src/types/global/field-options.ts`):
    Contains the interfaces that define the options objects for creating fields
 3. [`schema-types.ts`](https://github.com/hayes/giraphql/blob/main/packages/core/src/types/global/schema-types.ts)
-   Contains the interfaces for SchemaBuilder options, TypeInfo, options for `toSchema`, and other utility interfaces that may be useful for plugins to extend that do not fall into one of the other categories.
+   Contains the interfaces for SchemaBuilder options, SchemaTypes, options for `toSchema`, and other utility interfaces that may be useful for plugins to extend that do not fall into one of the other categories.
 4. [`classes.ts`](https://github.com/hayes/giraphql/blob/main/packages/core/src/types/global/classes.ts)